asitpani/sitecorecdp/README.md

 # TechnicalTrainingCourse
-A repo with helpful projects and files for Sitecore CDP and Personalise technical partner training.
+A repo with helpful projects and files for Sitecore CDP technical Demo.